barisguven/inflation-dash/README.md

 1. 2020-2021 where both labor compensation and profits fell but real GDP fell more and inflation remained supressed;

-2. 2021-2022 where both labor compensation and profits grew at a higher-than-usual speed with the latter at a much faster rate and surging inflation; and
+2. 2021-2022 where both labor compensation and profits grew at a higher-than-usual speed with the latter at a much faster rate and inflation surged; and

 3. 2023 to the present where the growth in labor compensation sustained but the growth in profits decelarated fast and inflation fell.